matzsoft/adventofcode/tools/adventOfCode/README.md

 The separator line is just a line containing only one or more minus signs.
 It serves to mark the end of the optional part of the header.

-#### Patching the Package.swift File ####
+#### Solutions Requiring an External Library ####

 A very few of the problems require an external library in order to run.
 In that case, the Package.swift file must be modified with the information about the external library.
-A patch file (e.g. `day22.patch`) is created to record those changes so that they don't have to be reapplied manually each time.
+This is where the optional **packages** directory is used.
+The modified Package.swift file is stored in the **packages** directory, named for the solution that it refers to (e.g. `day22.swift`).
 For more detail see the descriptions of the subcommands below.

 ## Operation of the Tool